ros-navigation/docs.nav2.org/configuration/packages/collision_monitor/configuring-collision-monitor-node.rst

    Collision Monitor normally **bypasses the costmap** to minimize reaction latency using fresh sensor data.
    Use at your own caution or when using external costmap sources from derived sources.

+Any data source can optionally define one or more **exclusion zones**.
+An exclusion zone is a region that *removes* (masks out) that source's points which fall inside it, before the action polygons are evaluated.
+Unlike the polygons above, an exclusion zone does **not** trigger a behavior — it is a per-source pre-filter.
+A typical use case is ignoring known structure the robot deliberately approaches, such as a charging dock or a conveyor, whose returns would otherwise trip the stop/slowdown zones.
+A zone can be a polygon or circle anchored to an arbitrary ``frame_id`` (e.g. ``dock_link``), so it tracks that frame as the robot moves, with an optional height band for 3D sources.
+The filter is fail-safe: if the zone transform is unavailable, no points are removed, so collision protection is never silently lost.
+Each zone inherits its owning source's ``base_shift_correction`` policy, so the mask and the source points are always transformed under the same assumptions.

 Parameters
 **********